MicrosoftDocs/microsoft-salescopilot-docs/articles/hierarchy-settings-sf.md

 ---
 title: Power BI dashboard hierarchy settings for Salesforce organizations
-description: Import your org chart to Dataverse and keep it synced with Copilot for Sales administrator settings in Power BI. ms.date: 02/06/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to import your org chart to Dataverse and keep it synced with Copilot for Sales administrator settings in Power BI. ms.date: 02/06/2024 ms.topic: article ms.service: microsoft-sales-copilot